 Is Greece an educated country?

-Greece has a well-established education system with a high literacy rate and a strong emphasis on higher education.
+Greece has a well-established education system with a high literacy rate, compulsory education, and a strong emphasis on higher education.
 While it faces challenges, it can be considered an educated country in terms of its commitment to learning and academic pursuits.

 Where does Greece rank in education?